luigiminardim/UnB-FinalProject-DnsOverBitcoin/report.md

 On Ethereum, this enables complex, stateful "smart contracts" to manage an entire collection of NFTs—dictating their properties, minting rules, and ownership transfers within a sophisticated program.
-On the other hand, developers must creatively combine its simpler base components to create a similar system on Bitcoin.
+On the other hand, developers must creatively combine their simpler base components to create a similar system on Bitcoin.

 We will explore this from the top down: first, the overall structure of the